Jorge-sanchez09/notifications-page/README.md

 ### What I learned

 This is my first Frontend Mentor challenge using React.
-It was a good opportunity to practice this library as a I have been learning it for over 2-3 weeks.
+It was a good opportunity to practice this library as I have been learning it for over 2-3 weeks.

-I think I got a better grasp at React escential concepts like props and state.
+I believe I gained a better grasp of React's essential concepts like props and state.
 Managing notifications state was interesting and I think I did it well enough.

-As for the styles I decided to use styled-components since this was another technology I've only had a little time to explore so I thought I should use it more often to learn about more styling alternatives.
+Regarding the styles, I decided to use styled-components since it's another technology I've only had a little time to explore, so I thought I should use it more often to learn about more styling alternatives.

-If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.

 ### Continued development

-My goal is to keep learning about React and complete harder challenges so I can officially add this technology to my dev stack
+My goal is to continue learning about React and tackle more challenging projects, so I can confidently add this technology to my developer toolkit.

 ### Useful resources